How One of America's Fastest Growing Real Estate Teams Uses Dotloop To Fuel Its Record-Breaking Success

-In 2014, Seth Campbell met Reed Moore, Jeff Payne, and Devin Doherty in a mastermind group for Mega Agents.
+In 2014, the development team of Reed Moore, Jeff Payne and Devin Doherty all met in a mastermind group for Mega Agents.
 Each had already built a successful real estate business and was open to the idea of a collaborative separate venture.

-What ended up bringing these men together was their vision for Generational Wealth™—a business model that could increase the net worth of their agents and support staff so that, in Campbell’s words, “Every transaction coordinator would have ten rental properties to pass on to their grandkids.”
-In turn, agents and support staff would provide this expertise in generating wealth through real estate investing to their clients.
+What ended up bringing these men together was their vision for Generational Wealth™—a business model that could increase the net worth of their agents and support staff.
+In turn, agents and support staff would provide their expertise in generating wealth through real estate investing to their clients.